High-dimensional Imputation for the Social Sciences: a Comparison of State-of-the-art Methods: Limitations and future directions

-MI-PCA requires choosing the number of components to extract from the auxiliary variables.
+Our implementation of MI-PCA was limited in several ways.
+First, MI-PCA requires choosing the number of components to extract from the auxiliary variables.
 In this study, we decided to retain the first components that explained 50\% of the total variance in the auxiliary variables.
-However, this decision was arbitrary and its impact was not explored in this study.
-Additionally, the good performance of MI-PCA may have been driven by the fact that, while imputing the $j$th variable, all other variables under imputation were used directly as predictors.
+However, this decision was arbitrary, and the results of collinearity-focused simulation study clearly demonstrate some of the possible deleterious consequences of this approach.
+Additionally, the good performance of MI-PCA may have been partially driven by the fact that, while imputing the $j$th variable, all other variables under imputation were used directly as predictors.
 If the other variables under imputation had been included in the imputation models through the PCs extraction step, and not used as separate, individual predictors, the performance of MI-PCA might have been less favorable.
-We are currently developing a follow-up study to assess the effects of these two factors on the MI-PCA method.
+In \cite{costantiniEtAl:2023} we assess the effects of these two factors on the MI-PCA method.
+The unsupervised nature of the classical PCA through which MI-PCA constructs imputation model predictors may also be a limiting feature.
+While classical PCA should optimally distill the variance of the potential auxiliary variables into a succinct set of component scores, these component scores may not be useful predictors in the imputation model (e.g., if most of the potential auxiliary variables were not good predictors to begin with).
+Supervised versions of PCA (e.g., supervised PCA, \cite{bairEtAl:2006}, principal covariates regression, \cite{deJongKiers:1992}) could overcome this limitation.
+In \cite{costantiniEtAl:2022c} we evaluate the performance of MI-PCA when the component scores are extracted via several different supervised versions of PCA.